hhkaos/hhkaos.github.io/blog/2024-06-01/index.md

 Well... something that initially didn't seem complicated, I realized was more difficult than I thought 😅.

-One of the things I have noticed while reading the books is that **every one or two pages, there are words that I suspect he doesn't know**, like *exhalation*, *arrogant*, *seep*, *utopian*, *campaign (electoral)*, ..., so every time I read one of his books, I ask him to verify.
+One of the things I have noticed while reading the books is that **every one or two pages, there are words that I suspect he doesn't know**, like *exhalation*, *arrogant*, *seep*, *utopian*, *electoral campaign*, ..., so every time I read one of his books, I ask him to verify.

 Indeed, many he doesn't know, and I always tell him:

 > *José, when you don't understand something...ask what it means!
 Because if you don't, you're probably not understanding the story well.*

-And look, I always do it... even when I'm reading [Mikecrack](https://www.amazon.es/Libros-Mikecrack/s?rh=n%3A599364031%2Cp_27%3AMikecrack) stories to him and his brother in bed before sleeping, but no matter how much I repeat it... there comes a time when he stops asking.
+I always do it... even when I'm reading [Mikecrack](https://www.amazon.es/Libros-Mikecrack/s?rh=n%3A599364031%2Cp_27%3AMikecrack) stories to him and his brother in bed before sleeping, but no matter how much I repeat it... there comes a time when he stops asking.

 But well, once the entire book is read and all the vocabulary is reviewed, we move on to the summary.
 There, my method consists of reminding him that every story has:
 * A **beginning**, where something usually happens that disrupts the order and: